Superfat & Lye Discount

 What Is Superfat?

 Superfat is the percentage of oil in your recipe that is left unreacted after saponification.
-When you set a 5% superfat, it means 5% of your total oil weight will remain as free oil in the finished soap rather than being converted into soap.
+When you set a 5% superfat, it means 5% of your total oil weight will remain as free oil in the finished soap.

 Superfat vs Lye Discount